BobCochran/sgntyp_db/README.md

 Minimum Node.js version: 0.10.22, download from http://www.nodejs.org/

+Minimum python version: 3.1.

 Required Node.js modules: 'sqlite3'.
 Install with `npm install sqlite3'

 Scripts are tested on at least a CentOS 6.5 server.

-Marissa Collins contributed he Python scripts to this Project.
+We gratefully acknowledge Python scripts contributed by Marissa Collins to this Project.

 Date of last update of this README.md file: 2014-01-11